adrianhopebailie/ipc-msg/README.md

 ## Rationale

 Scaling and communication between applications on different stacks require communication accross process boundaries.
-The mlost effective way to do this is via a socket (like a TCP socket, UNIX socket or Windows pipe).
+The most effective way to do this is via a socket (like a TCP socket, UNIX socket or Windows pipe).

-However, most use case demand some form of message framing but also the ability to match requests and response.
+However, most use cases demand not only some form of message framing but also the ability to match requests and response.

-This is an unpionionated protocol that provides:
+This is a simple RPC protocol that provides:

   1. A simple framing format using traditional control-characters
-  2. Message length prefixes to protect from massive overruns if a terminator is missed.
+  2. Message length prefixes to protect from massive overruns if a frame boundary is missed.
   3. UUIDv4 based message identifiers to match requests and responses
   4. Support for both async and synchronous message patterns
   5. ACK and NAK for messages to deal with all possible failure scenarios.